 When generating a smart contract, a determination is made on the number of tokens created and how many will be allocated to the investors and other uses.
 This must be well thought out to ensure sufficient supply of tokens as well as not to deter the investors because the number is too high for the demand or too low to have sufficient liquidity.

 Tokenized projects can offer equity ownership or a share of profits.
 In an equity scenario, the owner of the tokens will indirectly own a portion of the asset.
 The asset can increase or decrease in value depending on the business performance.
 This is similar to owning stocks in a company.

 Alternatively, tokens can also be setup to share the profits in a business.
 In this scenario, owners of the tokens will receive pro-rata payout from the profits or cash flow of the company.

 Once the above steps are taken, the tokens are ready to be sold to investors.
-Tokens can be sold directly from the company or through parties such as crypto exchanges.
+Tokens can be sold directly from the company or through crypto exchanges.

 Securities tokens offer in the United States must be registered with the SEC.